dsoto/WP19/outline.md

     - Areas beyond the grid require decentralized solutions that can be more costly both to install and to maintain.
     - Indonesia is executing a large electrification expansion to achieve universal access [@ADB_AUEAII]
     - Indonesia has made progress on percentage of households with electricity access over the last decades [@ADB_AUEAII]
-    - The archipelago however presents challenges and there are wide differences in the electrification rate [@cite]
+    - The archipelago however presents challenges and there are wide differences in the electrification rate [@no_cite_yet]
     - Diesel electricity generation with internal-combustion engines is an important source of decentralized energy.
     - Geospatial least cost studies and Indonesian planning documents show continuing diesel use as a significant part of the mix [@ADB_AUEAII; @IEEFA; @RUPTL]
     - Least cost assumptions are sensitive to operating costs [@ADB_AUEAII]